Climate and Average Weather Year Round in New Delhi India

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.7 months, from April 7 to June 29, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is May 25, with an average of 7.6 kWh.
+The brightest month of the year in New Delhi is May, with an average of 7.5 kWh.

-The darker period of the year lasts for 2.8 months, from November 8 to February 3, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is December 24, with an average of 3.6 kWh.
+The darker period of the year lasts for 2.8 months, from November 9 to February 2, with an average daily incident shortwave energy per square meter below 4.4 kWh.
+The darkest month of the year in New Delhi is December, with an average of 3.7 kWh.

 The topography within 2 miles of New Delhi contains only modest variations in elevation, with a maximum elevation change of 177 feet and an average elevation above sea level of 721 feet.
 Within 10 miles also contains only modest variations in elevation (328 feet).
 Within 50 miles contains only modest variations in elevation (797 feet).